Sexual Misconduct Policy was most recently updated on 3/5/15

 University Health Service

 Muslim Campus Ministry, Newman Catholic Campus Ministry, and United Protestant Campus Ministry (216) 421-9614

 (Ask to speak with a Clergy person)

-- Enables the person(s) concerned to seek advice, support, and guidance about sexual harassment without disclosing the name(s) of the accused. and/or
+- Enables the person(s) concerned to seek advice, support, and guidance about sexual harassment without disclosing the name(s) of the accused,

 - Enables the person to file a complaint of sexual harassment with the university, and when the name of the accused is made known to a designated reporting office representative, university action will be initiated.

 - Designated reporting office representatives are obligated to investigate complaints of sexual harassment and to pursue university action as appropriate; consequently, the designated reporting resources will attempt to keep complaints confidential to the extent possible and consistent with the university's requirement to investigate allegations and take appropriate action.